Lisa Taouma

 Lisa-Jane Taouma ONZM is a Samoan New Zealand writer, film and television director, and producer.

 Background

 Taouma grew up Faleasiu and Tulaele in Samoa and migrated to Auckland, New Zealand.
 She has an MA (1st Hons) from the University of Auckland and lectures there on Pacific arts; the title of her 1998 master's thesis was Re-picturing paradise : myths of the dusky maiden.

 Taouma is married to fellow writer and comedian Mario Gaoa.

 Career

-Taouma began writing for the screen in 1996, for Tala Pasifika, specifically the episodes Brown Sugar and Talk of the Town.
+Taouma began writing for the screen in 1996, with two acclaimed short filmsBrown Sugar and Talk of the Town.
 She began working on Tagata Pasifika as a reporter and senior director.